amberbit/elixir-cocktails/elixir-cocktails/phoenix/cookies/post.md

         render conn, "index.html"
     end

-This solution will work properly, but we could make it look better, more "elixir way".
-Let's use pipeline operator:
+This solution works properly, but we could make it look better.
+More "elixir way" would be to use pipeline operator:

     def index(conn, _params) do
         conn